-- Like Integrated Services, Student Services consists of professionals within the school and District at large, including administrators, mental health professionals, health services professionals, school counselors, classroom teachers, school nurses, and others with relevant information and expertise to support student success. - 504 Team: - The 504 Team supports students to obtain the accommodation(s) they need to be successful in their classes. - A student's 504 will inform the 504 Team of the specific accommodations that a student will need and make that request to the Accessibility Request process.
+Like Integrated Services, Student Services consists of professionals within the school and District at large, including administrators, mental health professionals, health services professionals, school counselors, SWAAAC, classroom teachers, school nurses, and others with relevant information and expertise to support student success.

+o 504 Team:

+- The 504 Team supports students to obtain the accommodation(s) they need to be successful in their classes. - For access to more Section 504 resources in PSD, visit the PSD Section 504 Resources website for staff or the PSD Section 504 website for families.